-David Kornblau, co-chair of the firm’s Securities Enforcement practice group, represents clients in complex investigations by the Securities and Exchange Commission and other regulators and law-enforcement authorities, related litigation, and internal investigations.
-His clients include financial services firms, public companies, senior executives, and traders.
+Clients turn to David Kornblau, co-chair of the firm’s Securities Enforcement practice group, to represent them in sensitive and complex investigations, related litigation, and internal investigations.
+His clients include investment banks, public companies, stock exchanges, asset management firms, senior executives, portfolio managers, and traders.

-As a former head of the SEC Enforcement Division’s nationwide litigation program, Mr. Kornblau uses his in-depth knowledge of the agency’s internal workings and personnel to help clients successfully navigate sensitive investigations.
-At the same time, as a former senior member of a sophisticated in-house legal department, he knows the importance of handling matters cost-effectively, communicating clearly and concisely, and keeping a keen eye on the client’s key strategic objectives.
+As a former senior SEC Enforcement official and SEC trial lawyer, Mr. Kornblau uses his in-depth knowledge of the agency’s internal workings and personnel to help clients successfully navigate potentially damaging investigations.
+And as a former senior member of a sophisticated in-house legal department, he knows the importance of handling matters cost-effectively, communicating clearly and concisely, and keeping a keen eye on the client’s key strategic objectives.

 - Achieved a highly favorable settlement for the New York Stock Exchange in a widely reported SEC action involving the exchange’s dissemination of market data.
 No fraud or intentional wrongdoing was alleged, and no individuals were charged.